×

 If you reach questions that are too difficult or that cover material you haven’t learned, that’s an indication that you’ve reached the maximum of your French level.
 Again, this isn’t an intensive evaluation, but it’s a great place to get a general idea.

 Best of all, the test recommends courses and resources after completion.
 As a bonus, you can take other French language tests on topics such as art, architecture and music.
-While these aren’t proficiency or beginners tests per se, they will inevitably help boost your knowledge and grow your vocabulary in French.
+While these aren’t proficiency or beginners tests per se, they can help boost your knowledge and grow your vocabulary in French.

 Basic French Test from École des trois ponts